School of Social Work

 PUBLICATIONS - PEER REVIEWED

-Tufford, L., Evans, C., & Katz, E. (in-press).
+Tufford, L., Evans, C., & Katz, E. (online).
 BSW Students and Interviewing: Physiological, Psychological, and Pedagogical Perspectives from Canada.
 Social Work Education: The International Journal.

 Tufford, L., & Morton, T. (2018).
 Social work perspectives of the Children’s Aid Society.
 Critical Social Work, 19(1), 86-102.